Skip to main content

 Creating a status page

 Go to Status pages and click New status page.
-Configure the page settings, select which monitors to display, and optionally customize the branding.
+Configure the settings, add components, and optionally customize the branding.
 Your page is published at https://<slug>.status.larm.dev.

 Page settings